 Various scientific studies have also shown that everything is energy, including us “human” and that everything is interconnected.
 Source: Gaia.

-What intrigues me so much from the Chinese 5 element theory is that they view everything from Qi (energy) and Yin & Yang.
+What intrigues me so much from the Chinese 5 element philosophy is that they view everything from Qi (energy) and Yin & Yang.
 If there is balance then everything runs smoothly, there is a flow.
 If there is an imbalance, everything will go more like a struggle, you will go against the current and “illness” can occur.
 The art of a balanced, healthy and vital life is therefore to get your Qi in balance; Yin & Yang in balance.
 This is a short and simplistic explanation, but it basically comes down to that.
 The good news is that we have control over it ourselves, so you can also balance it yourself.
-In other words; cure yourself, but more about that later.
+In other words; heal yourself, but more about that later.

 What are the 5 elements?